awalther28/kafka-tutorials-workshops/README.md

 - Instead of using the ksqlDB cli, we can use the ksqlDB editor in CCloud
 - Instead of using the kafka-console-producer, we can use `ccloud kafka topic produce financial_txns`
-- Use teh "add properties" button in the ksqlDB editor to set the auto.offset.reset policy to 'earliest'
+- Use the "add properties" button in the ksqlDB editor to set the auto.offset.reset policy to 'earliest'
 - Use "ksqlDB" and "Data Flow" section of the CCloud UI to see data